ayumi-cloud/sc-developer-module/docs/api/developer_character.md

 ---|---|---
-aggressiveClean | string | Aggressive cleaning - all tags and stuff inside will be removed. capitalize | string | Capitalizes the first character of a string. checkUtf8Encoding | boolean | Check for invalid UTF8 encoding and invalid byte. compactAnyExplodedWords | string | Compact any exploded words. contains | boolean | Determine if a given string contains a given sub-string.
+aggressiveClean | string | Aggressive cleaning - all tags and stuff inside will be removed. capitalize | string | Capitalizes the first character of a string. cast | string | Casts a variable into the given type.
+Options are: integer, float, string, boolean, object, array and Laravel Collection. checkUtf8Encoding | boolean | Check for invalid UTF8 encoding and invalid byte. compactAnyExplodedWords | string | Compact any exploded words. contains | boolean | Determine if a given string contains a given sub-string.